 Chinese Herbs.
 We have found that using these in conjunction with La Crosse Method Protocol has been helpful for a number of our patients and hope to have more results to report in the future.

 Peanut and other allergen patches.
 Currently in trials.

 Allergy shots, injections, or SCIT.
 Allergy injections work similar to allergy drops to change the underlying allergic disease by slowly building tolerance to allergens.
 Allergy shots are typically not indicated for young children, patients with food allergies, or those with uncontrolled asthma and other health conditions.
 Patients are typically required to stay in the doctor’s office for 30 minutes after receiving an allergy shot to be monitored for minor to severe reactions after treatment.

 Pharmacotherapy.
 A number of medications are used to temporarily modify the symptoms of allergy, though they do not modify the disease.
+This may include new classes of biologics that are used to reduce symptoms temporarily.
 We currently prescribe a number of these in conjunction with disease modifying treatment (allergy drops) in early treatment stages to help patients manage symptoms until allergic tolerance grows and symptoms are reduced.